John Lesson 11 Day 4

-8- The chief priests and Pharisees looked for a way to arrest Jesus.
+8. a.
+The chief priests and Pharisees try to arrest Jesus.

-Jesus “cried out”.
+At that moment, Jesus “called out” or “cried out.”
 Scholars say the Greek word used here conveys that Jesus “lifted up his voice in such a way as to cause wide astonishment…The trumpet peal sounded through the courts of the temple, and the crowds rushed in the direction from which it proceeded.”
 (Pulpit Commentary)

-He pointed out that they had only a superficial knowledge—where he was born—his family—his hometown—his education—his ministry in Galilee.
+He pointed out that they had only a superficial knowledge—where he was born—his family—his hometown—his [lack of] education—his ministry in Galilee.